Article 1: Organizational Structure and Statement of Purpose

 - Ensuring compliance with all state and federal laws, including filing all necessary documents,

-- Acting as the official spokesperson for YDM,
+- Acting as the official spokesperson for YDMA,

 - Sending official Board Meeting notices pursuant to Section 7-3.

-- Supervising the Executive Director and any other staff/consultants retained by YDM,
+- Supervising the Executive Director and any other staff/consultants retained by YDMA,

-- Serving as a representative to YDM on the YDA National Committee by attending all three National YDA Committee Meetings, or appointing a proxy to serve in their place.
+- Serving as a representative to YDMA on the YDA National Committee by attending all three National YDA Committee meetings, or appointing a proxy to serve in their place.

-- Overseeing the Membership and Outreach, Public Policy, Political, and Diversity Directors
+- Overseeing the Public Policy and Political Directors

-- Assisting the Chair in the performance of his or her duties, and
+- Assisting the President in the performance of their duties,

-- Overseeing the activities of the chartered caucuses and regional chapters.
+- Overseeing the activities of the regional chapters.

-- Maintaining clear and accurate records of YDM income and expenditures,
+- Maintaining clear and accurate records of YDMA income and expenditures,

 - Filing all required campaign finance, tax, and other fiscal information forms,

-- Reporting to the Board of Directors on the fiscal status of YDM, and
+- Reporting to the Board of Directors on the fiscal status of YDMA, and

-- Serving as Chair of the YDM Political Action Committee.
+- Serving as Co-Chair of the YDMA Political Action Committee.

-- Maintaining clear and accurate records of YDM meetings and activities, and organization documents,
+- Maintaining clear and accurate records of YDMA meetings and activities, and organization documents,

-- Contacting YDM members concerning upcoming meetings, conventions, and other events,
+- Contacting YDMA members concerning upcoming meetings, conventions, and other events in consultation with the Communications and Membership and Outreach Director,

-- Making all appropriate filings with the State Committee and government offices not the responsibility of the YDM Treasurer, and
+- Making all appropriate filings with the State Committee and government offices not the responsibility of the YDMA Treasurer, and

-- Serving as a representative to YDM on the YDA National Committee by attending all three National YDA Committee Meetings, or appointing a proxy to serve in their place.
+- Serving as a representative to YDMA on the YDA National Committee by attending all three National YDA Committee Meetings, or appointing a proxy to serve in their place.

-- Representing YDM on all YDA National Committee conference calls,
+- Representing YDMA on all YDA National Committee conference calls,

-- Serving as a liaison between YDM and YDA.
+- Serving as a liaison between YDMA and YDA.

 - Supporting and participating in the activities of the Board of Directors

-- Represent the membership of YDM to the Board of Directors
+- Represent the membership of YDMA to the Board of Directors

-- Serve on at least one of the Standing Committees.
+- Serve on at least one of the Committees.

-- Serving as a member on the Board of Directors of YDM, unless the Chapter Chair chooses a different representative by proxy,
+- Serving as a member on the Board of Directors of YDMA, unless the Chapter Chair chooses a different representative by proxy.

-Recognizing the allotment of two seats on the Democratic State Committee (DSC), YDM shall elect one male and one female representative to serve under the terms of the Charter of the Massachusetts Democratic Party,
+Recognizing the allotment of two seats on the Democratic State Committee (DSC), YDMA shall elect one male-identifying and one female-identifying representative, who served on the Board of Directors for at least one year and been a member of YDMA for at least two years, to serve under the terms of the Charter of the Massachusetts Democratic Party,

-- Attending DSC meetings as well as DSC Youth Services SubCommittee meetings,
+- Attending DSC meetings as well as DSC Youth Services Sub-committee meetings, and

-- Reporting at each YDM meeting any updates or correspondences from the Democratic State Party.
+- Reporting at each YDMA meeting any updates or correspondences from the Democratic State Party.

-YDM shall recognize five Directors.
-Each director may form an adhoc commitee to carry out the duties laid out below.
+YDMA shall recognize seven Directors.
+Each director shall form an ad-hoc committee to carry out the duties laid out below.

-- Political Director, who will coordinate electoral activities, facilitate endorsements of candidates, and provide support to Young Democrats running for public office.
+- Political Director, who will coordinate electoral activities, facilitate endorsements of candidates, provide support to Young Democrats running for public office, and maintain relationships with elected officials of the Democratic Party.
+They are the chair of the political committee.

-- Diversity Director, who will coordinate the inclusion of vulnerable, and underrepresented populations through the support and development of policy, programs and protocols.
+- Equity, Diversity, and Inclusion Director, who will coordinate the inclusion of vulnerable and underrepresented populations through the support and development of policy, programs, and protocols.

-- Communications Director, who will serve as Media Liaison, work with the Secretary to send out regular communications with the YDM membership, and maintain the official image of YDM through communications and branding
+- Communications Director, who will serve as coordinating external facing communications, work with the Secretary to send out regular communications with the YDMA membership, maintain the YDMA press packet, and maintain the official image of YDMA through communications and branding.
+They are the chair of the communications committee.

 Section 4-7: Removal of Officers